usnistgov/trec-browser/browser/src/docs/trec20/legal/runs.md

 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-text-search: **Task:** main
 - :material-fingerprint: **MD5:** `51aea2a80d82fe7780912a6a403f4cd6`
-- :material-text: **Run description:** we use the feedback judgements as our training data  we use a bayes based algorithm to give every candidate document a probability we sort the probability as our final result we use a bayes based algorithm
+- :material-text: **Run description:** we use the feedback judgements as our training data  we use a bayes based algorithm to give every candidate document a probability we sort the probability as our final result

 ---
 #### priindA3